tapans/DIY-Surveillance-with-Smartphones/README.md

 ## What the start.bash script does:
 - Automatically installs and configures zoneminder on the server phone
-- Sets up mail on the server using your gmail account
+- Sets up mail on the server using your gmail account so emails are sent to you when alarms are detected
 - Sets up cron and at jobs to toggle night vision on every configured ip camera based on the daily sunrise and sunset times
+- Monitors CPU Temperature, Disk Usage & Battery % on the surveillance server, does health check on ip cameras, and sends emails accordingly

 ## Steps:
 0. Assign a static IP on each smartphone.